HeimLabs/miden-examples/webapp/marketplace/README.md

 4. Approve the MIDEN token transfer in your wallet
 5. Wait for the transaction to be processed
 6. HLT tokens will be minted as a reward
-7. The app will automatically search for consumable reward notes
+7. The app will prompt for consumable reward notes
-8. Once notes are found, click "Consume Reward Tokens" to import them into your wallet
+8. Click "Consume Reward Tokens" to import them into your wallet
 9. HLT tokens will be added to your vault after successful consumption

-### Viewing Transactions

-- Click transaction links to view details on MidenScan
-- Purchase, reward mint, and consume transaction hashes are displayed with links

 ## Configuration